samimaat/energiarobotti/README.md

 ## How did I do it?

-I plan to release blog posts detailing how I did the bot on my website [samimaatta.fi](https://samimaatta.fi).
-I used extensively [Aaron Jack's Twitter bot building video](https://youtu.be/83o6rU5XArs).
+I pretty much followed [Aaron Jack's Twitter bot building video](https://youtu.be/83o6rU5XArs).
 It is a bit outdated already, but the general ideas hold.
 Hardest parts are getting the Twitter developer account and Google's APIs to work. 😂

+I plan to release blog posts detailing how I did the bot on my website [samimaatta.fi](https://samimaatta.fi).

 ## Caveat about the code